tronite/style-guide/README.md

 }
 ```

-To use one of these configurations, replace `<config>` with the desired configuration name, such as `nextjs`.
+To use one of these configurations, replace `<config>` with the desired configuration name, such as `next`.
 Don't forget to update the `include` and `exclude` arrays with the appropriate source file paths.
 Each configuration has its own default `include` and `exclude` paths, so make sure to extend them from the chosen configuration.

 ## Credits